Why Should You Hire A Chief Operating Officer? (And When To Do It?)

 A COO advises the Board of Directors and top management on legal, normative, and standards issues, as well as providing information on current developments.

 There are companies offering COO for hire services.
 If a full-time in-house COO is not a necessity, then you could go for COO for hire services.
-Such a company offers you the services of a COO consultant, who will provide guidance on any compliance-related concerns or conduct a compliance risk assessment (at least once a year) and build a risk-oriented compliance action plan.
+Such a company offers you the services of a chief operating officer recruiters, who will provide guidance on any compliance-related concerns or conduct a compliance risk assessment (at least once a year) and build a risk-oriented compliance action plan.

 Hire a COO on a full-time basis when you have a need for a large role comprising operations management, operational risk management, compliance with process design standards, monitoring the supply chain to ensure procurement of the right materials, etc.